arezkisaba/voice-assistant-sample/README.md

 # Voice Assistant Sample

-A French voice assistant powered by Python, Ollama, and Gemma 3:12B.
+A French voice assistant powered by Python, Ollama.
 Supports voice commands in French/English with smart audio detection and noise suppression.

 ## Features

 - Listen to your voice commands in French and English
-- Process your requests through the Gemma 3:12B model
+- Process your requests through the selected model
 - Respond verbally in French with clear and concise answers
 - Exit when hearing commands like "au revoir", "stop", "bye", etc.